tanyonghe/WITS-Robot/docs/PROJECT.md

-# Interactive Robot Tracking System
+# WiFi Interactive Tracking Sidekick Robot

-### The best interactive robot companion for your children.
+### The WITS Robot is the best interactive companion that empowers all children to go on superhero adventures.

 ## The Problem
 There is lack of motivation for children to exercise especially if children suffering from cerebral palsy experience discomfort, pain, or laziness.